 INTERNATIONAL APPLICANTS: An international applicant is defined as a non-immigrant, seeking to obtain an F-1 (student) visa to enter the United States to study at Point University OR a non-immigrant currently studying in the United States on an F-1 visa, seeking to transfer to Point University.
-In addition to the items cited in the Application Procedures section (p.
-11), international students must also provide the following:
+In addition to the items cited in the Application Procedures section (pp. 11-12), international students must also provide the following:

-- 1. TRANSCRIPTS: Certified, translated copies of all final academic records (transcripts) from every high school and college attended.
-A course-by-course credential translation and evaluation listing all subjects with their corresponding values expressed in semester credits and grade equivalents as used within the United States is required.
-The international credential translation and evaluation services accepted by Point University are World Education Services (wes.org), Josef Silny & Associates Inc. (jsilny.com), and Lisano International (lisano-intl.com). - 2.
-ENGLISH PROFICIENCY: Proof of English speaking and writing proficiencies must be submitted as part of the admission process (see Students Whose First Language Is Not English, p.
-15). - 3.
-CERTIFICATE OF FINANCES: Since international students are not generally permitted to hold a job off campus and may work only 20 hours on campus, evidence of financial ability to attend the institution must be supplied.
+- 1. Transcripts: Certified, translated and evaluated copies of the academic records (transcripts) from each non-U.S. high school and college attended (see pp. 10-11 for specific requirements). - 2.
+English Proficiency: Proof of English speaking and writing proficiencies must be submitted as part of the admission process (see Students Whose First Language Is Not English, pp. 16-17). - 3.
+Certificate of Finances: Since international students are not generally permitted to hold a job off campus and may work only 20 hours on campus, evidence of financial ability to attend the institution must be supplied.
 The Certificate of Finances, detailing the means of support and amount of contribution of supporting parties, must be completed with original signatures, and notarized or certified by bank officials.